Waste Management Recycling ♻️

 The major issue with recycling in Australia is that there are limited takers of recycled products in this country.
-This is due to the long term decline of manufacturing and heavy industry in Australian since the 1970s.
+This is due to the long-term decline of manufacturing and heavy industry in Australia since the 1970s.

 We have outsourced production of the items we consume to China and other countries – and become a nation of importers.
 We export primary products and services i.e. financial services, tourism etc.

 A viable future for recycling in this country requires two changes:

 2. more takers of recycled products.

 This is where upcycling can come in useful.

 According to Wikipedia: